epfl-ada/ada-2022-project-souvladaki/README.md

 ## Related Work :copyright:
-There has been related projects about studying the HTML structure (see [References](#References)) of Wikipedia pages, in order to determine the position of the links that users are most likely to follow.
-Our proposal is different from this work, as the aforementioned studies analysize the structure of the page with users that are just traversing the data of Wikipedia website, thus the links they follow are the ones that they find "interesting" in general.
-In our work, we analyze the clicks that users did based on their target article, thus providing more insight about the connections they form between articles.
-An interesting comparison at our final step would be to compare the results from the analysis of the corresponding literature and study if there are differences in the observations.
-For example, literature claims that users tend to click articles on the left side of the page, when browsing Wikipedia pages.
-We can compare if this behavior still remains when the users have a target article.
+We are aware of the related work about studying the page structure of Wikipedia in order to determine the position of the links that users are most likely to follow (see [References](#References)).
+This work mainly consists of data gathered from users that "free browse" Wikipedia pages, without the aim of reaching a final target, and the users click on pages that they find interesting in general.
+We differ from this because our data come from users that click on pages that might lead them to their goal, exploiting their common sense about pages that are semantically similar to the final destination.
+This notion of semantic similairity between pages in not captured by previous work.
+An interesting aspect of our project would be to compare the existing results in the literature with our results, which will include the common sense knowledge from Wikispeedia.

 ## References :coffee:
 * Dimitrov, Dimitar, et al. "Visual positions of links and clicks on wikipedia."
 Proceedings of the 25th International Conference Companion on World Wide Web.
 2016.